-Bryan David Ward is an independent licensed insurance agent, and from time to time, will offer clients advice or products from those activities.
-Clients should be aware that these services pay a commission or other compensation and involve a conflict of interest, as commissionable products conflict with the fiduciary duties of a registered investment adviser.
-PCA always acts in the best interest of the client; including the sale of commissionable products to advisory clients.
+David K. Hicok is an independent licensed insurance agent, and from time to time, will offer clients advice or products from those activities.
+Clients should be aware that the services pay a commission or other compensation and involve a conflict of interest, as commissionable products conflict with the fiduciary duties of a registered investment advisor.
+PCA always acts in the best interest of the client, including the sale of commissionable products to advisory clients.
 Clients are in no way required to utilize the services of any representative of PCA in connection with such individual's activities outside of PCA.

-Bryan Ward participates in marketing activities via Ward Aguilar Financial, DBA.
+David Hicok participates in marketing activities via Hicok Financial Solutions, LLC.

-Jeffrey S. Tilson is an investment adviser representative with another investment advisory firm, JST Investment Consulting, and from time to time, may offer clients advice or products from those activities and clients should be aware that these services may involve a conflict of interest.
-PCA always acts in the best interest of the client and clients are in no way required to use the services of any representative of PCA in connection with such individual's activities outside of PCA.
+Charles Larry Wright is a licensed insurance agent, and from time to time, will offer clients advice or products from those activities.
+Clients should be aware that the services pay a commission or other compensation and involve a conflict of interest, as commissionable products conflict with the fiduciary duties of a registered investment advisor.
+PCA always acts in the best interest of the client, including the sale of commissionable products to advisory clients.
+Clients are in no way required to utilize the services of any representative of PCA in connection with such individual's activities outside of PCA.